Language Guide (proto 2)

 By default, you can use definitions only from directly imported .proto files.
 However, sometimes you may need to move a .proto file to a new location.
 Instead of moving the .proto file directly and updating all the call sites in a single change, you can put a placeholder .proto file in the old location to forward all the imports to the new location using the import public notion.

-Note that the public import functionality is not available in Java.
+Note that the public import functionality is not available in Java, Kotlin, TypeScript, JavaScript, GCL, as well as C++ targets that use protobuf static reflection.

 import public dependencies can be transitively relied upon by any code importing the proto containing the import public statement.
 For example: